Friday, November 21, 2025

 The climb was relentless, but I actually felt good until we hit the final 300 meters.
 That's when the temperature dropped faster than my morale, and it started raining.
 I was a meteorological disaster: I failed to deploy my rain gear in time, had zero shelter on the summit, and was instantly sopping wet in 4-degree Celsius hell.

 Youri and Kevin sailed past, yelling "Keep going!" as I fumbled with a zipper, my fingers already gone, having abandoned their posts to become useless frozen clubs.
 I tried to descend, but my numb hands meant I could not control the bike.
 I had to dismount and walk, a frantic, wobbly penguin praying for warmth.
-My life literally flashed before me, specifically a highly embarrassing sequence involving Lina, Ty, and Meg finding my frozen corpse fused to a bicycle at 2,700 meters, all because of a bike tour.
+My life literally flashed before me, specifically a highly embarrassing sequence involving Lina, Ty, and Meg finding my frozen corpse fused to a bicycle at 2,700 meters, all because of a birthday bike tour.

 Alone on a barren, murky tundra, shivering and fearing hypothermia, I was saved by a voice behind me: "David!"
 It was Charlie, also shivering and wobbly, trying to ride down.
 I tried to follow, but the pain was unbearable.
 I kept walking, repeating a mantra that replaced the morning's optimistic nonsense: "Just get below 2000 meters!"

 The gods, or perhaps the eel, finally took pity.
 At 2,000 meters, enough blood returned to my extremities to allow me to remount.
-I made it to the accessible road and immediately called Manu.
-The day was over.
-I conceded to the support car, sopping wet and still half-frozen, the sound of the engine a glorious, mechanical lullaby.
+I made it to the accessible road and immediately called Manu, our support car driver.

-The Damage: 40km, 1,500m elevation.
+The Damage: 40km, 1,600m elevation.
 My dignity—and circulation—took the biggest hit.

 Day 4: Shirakawago to Eiheiji in Fukui